 This course will focus on multi-engine operations, including relevant terminology, aerodynamics, systems, performance, engine out and instrument operations required to pass the Federal Aviation Administration's (FAA) multi-engine rating.
 Emphasis on pilot techniques and scenarios in emergencies using crew resource management will be used.
 Simulator sessions will reinforce emergency single-engine procedures in the Instrumental Flight Rules (IFR) environment.
 A grade of "C" or better is required to pass this class, unless it is taken as an elective.
 All students' flight activity will be evaluated according to the current published FAA practical test standards (five hours in simulator).
-Prerequisites: A grade of C or better in FLT330 FAA RATP Qualified
+Prerequisites: FLT330, FLT120B Corequisite: FLT360LFAA RATP Qualified